 A concern with the domain of observer-observed interaction has thus been central to semiotics and second-order cybernetics, only relatively lately having been articulated in cybersemiotics.
 Yet the provenance of this concern is to be found in the quantum revolution in physics.
 In a well-known quote, Einstein outlined the consequences of the quantum perspective for physics:

 Physics is an attempt conceptually to grasp reality as it is thought independently of its being observed.
 In this sense one speaks of ‘physical reality’.
 In pre-quantum physics there was no doubt as to how this was to be understood.
 In Newton's theory reality was determined by a material point in space and time; in Maxwell's theory, by the field in space and time.
 In quantum mechanics it is not so easily seen.
 If one asks: does a ψ-function of the quantum theory represent a real factual situation in the same sense in which this is the case of a material system of points or of an electromagnetic field, one hesitates to reply with a simple ‘yes’ or ‘no’; why?
 What the ψ-function (at a definite) time asserts, is this: What is the probability for finding a definite physical magnitude q (or p) in a definitely given interval, if I measure it at time t?
 The probability is here to be viewed as an empirically determinable, therefore certainly as a ‘real’ quantity which I may determine if I create the same ψ-function very often and perform a q measurement each time.
 But what about the single measured value of q?
 Did the respective individual system have this q-value even before this measurement?
 To this question there is no definite answer within the framework of the theory, since the measurement is a process which implies a finite disturbance of the system from the outside; it would therefore be thinkable that the system obtains a definite numerical value for q (or p) the measured numerical value, only through the measurement itself.

+(Einstein (1949: 94)

 Hopefully, this comment of Einstein’s is self-explanatory.
 It demonstrates that the act of ‘knowing’ is not simply a matter of neutrality whereby one entity assimilates the details of another through stable, untrammelled, unidirectional information processing.
 Far from it.
 Instead, the seemingly disinterested act of measurement is found to affect the ‘nature of reality’.